cgbartnik/EEG_Temporal_misalignment/README.md

 Raw EEG data used in this study is publicly available on OSF:
 [https://osf.io/v3rcq/overview](https://osf.io/v3rcq/overview)

+(Also download and extract `Additional_experimental_files.zip` from OSF; it contains model RDMs used in the analyses.)

 ## Repository layout
 - `00_preprocessing/`: scripts and notebooks for raw EEG cleaning, filtering, and epoching.